1998 Belgian Super Cup

-The 1998 Belgian Supercup was a football match between the winners of the previous season's 1997–98 Belgian First Division and 1997–98 Belgian Cup competitions.
-The match was contested by cup winners Genk and league champions Club Brugge on 8 August 1998 at the ground of the league winners Club Brugge, the Jan Breydel Stadium.
+The 1998 Belgian Supercup was a football match between the winners of the previous season's 1997–98 Belgian First Division and 1997–98 Belgian Cup competitions: cup winners Genk and league champions Club Brugge.

+The match took place on 8 August 1998 at the ground of the league winners Club Brugge, the Jan Breydel Stadium.
 Club Brugge won the match, holding on to their lead despite a late consolation goal by Souleymane Oularé.